English: Attack on Titan: No Regrets

 The young Erwin Smith is a rising star in the Survey Corps, humanity's only hope of defeating the man-eating monsters known as Titans.
 Ruthless and dispassionate, Erwin's mind is devoted to strategies and intrigue.
 But beneath Erwin's feet is another world, the "Underground," where humans are born and die surrounded by the garbage the Capital throws away.
 Here, the criminal Levi survives on his wits and agility.
 But when these two ambitious men cross paths, who will prove himself stronger?

-BackgroundShingeki no Kyojin: Kuinaki Sentaku was published in English as Attack on Titan: No Regrets by Kodansha Comics USA.
-Volume 1 on June 24 and volume 2 on October 28, 2014.
+BackgroundShingeki no Kyojin: Kuinaki Sentaku was published in English as Attack on Titan: No Regrets by Kodansha Comics USA from June 24 to October 28, 2014.

 The spin-off of one of the most popular characters in Attack on Titan, No Regrets exceeded my expectations as being something written and drawn by people other than Hajime Isayama himself.
 I was semi-skeptical due to the fact that this was written by someone else other than the original author, but I was rather pleased with what the series has offered.